 Mr. Ahuja's career as a geologist in the mining industry spans over 45 years managing the exploration and development of projects primarily in the uranium sector.
 From 1978 to 1988, he was employed by Cameco's predecessor SMDC, and from 1988 to 2001 by PNC Exploration (Canada) Co.
 Ltd., a Japanese government-owned uranium exploration company.
 Since 2001, Mr. Ahuja has provided consulting services to several major and junior uranium exploration companies on projects in Canada and overseas through his company, SKAN Consulting Inc., located in West Vancouver, BC.
 In 2017, Mr. Ahuja was appointed as the Lead Director of the Board.
+Mr Ahuja is currently a director of Nevada Sunrise Gold Corporation, a publicly listed junior exploration company.

-Mark P. Eaton, 54
+Mark P. Eaton, 55